-2016 Update: Fall Fest runs Friday – Sundays (and Columbus Day) starting September 23, 2016.
+2017 Update: Fall Fest runs Friday – Sundays (and Columbus Day) from September 15 – October 29, 2017.
 Check out the complete list of family-friendly fall events around Connecticut.

 County Line Drive, Cromwell, CT

 I’ve seen the pumpkin display on the side of I-91 for years, but had never visited Fair Weather Acres Fall Festival in Cromwell, CT.
 When I saw that a Facebook friend posted a picture of her adorable little girl covered in corn kernels I knew that I had to bring the family.

 The Fall Festival is about a half mile away from Fair Weather Acres farm stand in Rocky Hill.

 I put in County Line Drive in Cromwell into my GPS and had no problem finding it.
 There are also signs for a corn maze that will point you in the right direction.

 We went on a Frugal Friday for half price admission between 2-6 (last ticket sold at 4:30).

 When I think fall festival I think of a weekend event with food, games, and possibly some rides.
 Fair Weather Acres Fall Festival is so much more.
 It runs Fridays, Saturdays, and Sundays from the middle of September until November 1st.